District Leaders

 As a member of West Side Democrats John has worked to support the campaigns of Assembly Member Linda Rosenthal, Congressman Jerry Nadler, Senator Brad Hoylman-Sigal and Council member Gale Brewer.
 Professionally, John has worked for multiple local and statewide agencies administering federal grants related to climate resiliency and housing security.

 A native of Trenton, New Jersey, John earned his bachelor’s degree in History and Economics, Magna Cum Laude and Phi Beta Kappa, from Rutgers University-Newark; and, a Masters of Public Administration from the Rutgers School of Public Affairs and Administration.
+John and his husband, Christopher, reside in Lincoln Square with their cat, Elaine Benes.

 Janice Oppenheimer